Morning Sickness: What to eat when nothing sounds good

 Last but not least, don’t forget to stay hydrated when you’re experiencing morning sickness (even when nothing sounds good!).
 The ACOG recommends drinking 8-12 cups of water throughout the day.

 Just remember, you aren’t alone.
-Globally, 70% have reported nausea and vomiting during pregnancy on average, and the nausea and vomiting can occur at any time of the day (the term ‘morning sickness’ is somewhat of a misnomer).
+Globally, 70% have reported vomiting and nausea during pregnancy on average, and the nausea and vomiting can occur at any time of the day (the term ‘morning sickness’ is somewhat of a misnomer).
 It may get better, too.
 Morning sickness is most common in early pregnancy, in the first trimester, though up to 20% of pregnant people do experience it after 20 weeks.

 We hope that our roundup and our thoughts on the best foods for morning sickness provide you with data-driven options to try as you combat nausea, vomiting, and morning sickness.
 However, as always, be sure consult your obstetrician-gynecologist before you take any supplements or make any changes to your diet during pregnancy.